- Featured FAQs

 Q: What is known about the impact of COVID-19 vaccination on SARS-CoV-2 transmission?

 A: There are limited data about the transmissibility of SARS-CoV-2 breakthrough infections, and apart from isolated case reports (Kernéis, August 2021), most of what is known is based on indirect evidence.
 Transmissibility depends on a variety of factors, including (but not limited to) the magnitude and duration of viral shedding.
 Prior to the emergence of the Delta variant, there was some evidence that COVID-19 vaccination may be associated with lower peak viral loads (Levine-Tiefenbrun, March 2021).
+Others have found lower Ct values (associated with higher peak viral loads) in breakthrough infections during periods of Delta circulation (Abu-Raddad, January 2022; Luo, August 2022), or little change in Ct value according to Delta versus Omicron infection, and according to vaccinated versus unvaccinated status (Fall, May 2022).
 Importantly, the increased transmissibility of the Delta variant has been attributed to higher viral loads and earlier viral shedding compared with ancestral strains of SARS-CoV-2 (Li, January 2022), which may have implications for the effect of COVID-19 vaccines on transmission of Delta.
 In a study of Delta infections in Singapore, the investigators evaluated viral and serologic kinetics of infection in vaccinated and unvaccinated individuals.
 They found that although both vaccinated and unvaccinated individuals had similar initial cycle threshold values, Ct values increased much faster (e.g., viral loads decreased much faster) in vaccinated individuals compared with unvaccinated individuals (Chia, November 2021).
 Prior to the emergence of Delta, in two large studies of household contacts of vaccinated and unvaccinated individuals with SARS-CoV-2 infection in the U.K. (Shah, October 2021) and the Netherlands (de Gier, August 2021), the risk of secondary infection was lower in contacts of vaccinated individuals compared with unvaccinated individuals.

-Q: What is the association between mRNA COVID-19 vaccines and myocarditis/pericarditis?
+Q: What is the association between COVID-19 vaccines and myocarditis/pericarditis?

 A: For up-to-date information, refer to the myocarditis section of our Vaccine Safety page.

-A: Although the benefits of vaccination with any COVID-19 vaccine still outweigh the risks posed either by vaccination or by COVID-19 infection, CDC’s ACIP has expressed a clinical preference for eligible individuals to receive an mRNA vaccine over the Johnson & Johnson/Janssen vaccine, given abundant supply of mRNA vaccines and the rare risk of adverse events for these vaccines.
+A: Although the benefits of vaccination with any COVID-19 vaccine still outweigh the risks posed either by vaccination or by COVID-19 infection, CDC has expressed a clinical preference for eligible individuals to receive Pfizer-BioNTech or Moderna mRNA vaccine or Novavax recombinant subunit vaccine over Johnson & Johnson/Janssen vaccine, given abundant supply of these types of vaccines and their rare risk of adverse events.
 In May 2022, FDA restricted authorization of Johnson & Johnson/Janssen vaccine to adults 18 years and older who were medically ineligible to receive another COVID-19 vaccine, or who otherwise would not receive another COVID-19 vaccine.